gzinge/git-github/README.md

 # git-github

-This is for testing git
+This is for testing git.